-Our first meal was in a locally well-known bar-b-que which Brazilians call a churrascaria (shoe ras’ ca rea).
-They bring to your table a large sword-like device holding beef, chicken, sausage and a meat called picanha which is the hump of a Brahma bull, all deliciously barbecued.
-We cautiously ate the meat and rice but found it wonderful.
-We were made aware of the risks of developing gastroenteritis (“touristas”).
-After a much-needed nap, we dressed for our first encounter with our Brazilian hosts when we went to the evening church service at the Temple Baptist Church ( Templo Da Igreja Baptiste).
+Our first meal was in a well-known bar-b-que which Brazilians call a churrascaria (shoe ras’ ca rea).
+They bring to your table a large sword-like device holding barbecued beef, chicken, sausage and a meat called picanha which is the hump of a Brahma bull.
+We cautiously ate the meat and rice and found it to be delicious.
+We had already been made aware of the risks of developing gastroenteritis (“touristas”).
+After a much-needed nap we dressed for our first encounter with our Brazilian hosts when we went to the evening church service at the Temple Baptist Church ( Templo Da Igreja Baptiste).
 To be continued–

 Great memories from Brazil.
 Thanks so much for revisiting those days.
 Sharon and I cherish those days of ministry with you and Cathy.